AlexTaietti/Lappy/README.md

 ## Lappy

-Lappy is a simple piece of JS that can enable you to check wether HTML elements on your page are overlapping (due to scrolling or drag) and to trigger callbacks on various stages of the overlap.
+Lappy is a simple piece of JS that can track multiple HTML elements on your page and check if they are overlapping (due to scrolling or drag) and to trigger callbacks on various stages of the overlap.